IngmarBitter/defenders/md/Salvation/Baptism.md

 There are several compelling reasons to practice baptism by full immersion:

 **Meaning of the Greek Word:** The New Testament term "βαπτίζω" (baptizo) means "to immerse," "to submerge," or "to dip."
 It was used in various contexts, such as the sinking of a ship, the dyeing of a garment (where the cloth is completely dipped into dye), or the drawing of water by dipping a vessel.
-All of those result in the object of baptizo being fully submerged.
+All of these result in the object of baptizo being fully submerged.

 **Symbolism Alignment:** The symbolism of being buried with Christ (Romans 6:3) resonates most meaningfully when the believer is fully submerged.